COVID-19 Updates: Taking steps to return to normal.

 - chemical manufacturing

 Under the system, facilities will be allowed to emit a certain amount of greenhouse gases, free of charge from the carbon levy.
 This approach protects industries from competitiveness impacts that could shift production to other jurisdictions.

 These "free" emissions will be determined based on a product-specific emissions benchmark.
 Benchmarks will be set relative to high-performing industry peers or competitors who produce the same or similar products.

 Right now, under the SGER, these same facilities must make annual reductions in greenhouse gas emissions by a certain percentage based on a facility-specific historical baseline.
 This means that 2 facilities in the same sector, which produce a similar or identical product, will have different emissions reduction obligations.

 Under the new rules, these 2 facilities' emissions performance would be compared using the same benchmark based on the product that they make.

-Under the output-based allocation system, a facility will receive performance credits if their greenhouse gas emissions are less than the amount freely permitted.
+Under the new system, a facility will receive performance credits if their greenhouse gas emissions are less than the amount freely permitted.

 - make improvements at their facility to reduce emissions intensity